paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 (22) to enhance the ability of corrections officers to address the mental health of individuals under the care and custody of jails and prisons, including specialized training and strategies for verbal de-escalation of crises;

+(23) to purchase and operate unmanned aircraft systems (as such term is defined in [section 44801 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44801&num=0&edition=prelim)) to benefit public safety;

-(23) to permit tribal governments receiving direct law enforcement services from the Bureau of Indian Affairs to access the program under this section for use in accordance with paragraphs (1) through (22); and
+(24) to permit tribal governments receiving direct law enforcement services from the Bureau of Indian Affairs to access the program under this section for use in accordance with paragraphs (1) through (23); and

-(24) to establish peer mentoring mental health and wellness pilot programs within State, tribal, and local law enforcement agencies.
+(25) to establish peer mentoring mental health and wellness pilot programs within State, tribal, and local law enforcement agencies.

 **(c) Preferential consideration of applications for certain grants** In awarding grants under this subchapter, the Attorney General may give preferential consideration, where feasible, to an application—